alimpens/design-system/storybook/src/docs/introduction.md

 ### Figma

-[Find our Figma Library here](https://www.figma.com/file/9IGm6IdPUYizBNGsUnueBd/Amsterdam-Design-System?type=design&node-id=2927%3A29177&mode=design&t=6KlrHnKkHU2uZ9s9-1) (if necessary, create an account on your @amsterdam.nl address).
+[Find our Figma Library here](https://www.figma.com/file/9IGm6IdPUYizBNGsUnueBd/Amsterdam-Design-System?type=design&node-id=2927%3A29177&mode=design&t=6KlrHnKkHU2uZ9s9-1) (if necessary, create an account on your @aram-limpens.nl address).
 Various components and text styles are ready to use in your designs.
 Several others are in the final stages of review.
 Refer to the introduction and legend on the cover page.